 - C. Appointment: The System-wide Research Security Officer shall be appointed by the Chancellor and shall hold office without fixed term, subject to the pleasure of the Chancellor. - D. Duties and Responsibilities: The primary responsibilities of the System-wide Research Security Officer include the following: - 1.
 Monitoring institutional research security programs to ensure proper implementation, including but not limited to, monitoring classified information and controlled unclassified information programs, foreign influence reporting programs, export control programs, and NSPM-33 implementation; - 2.
 Providing research security training and export control training to relevant personnel; - 3.
-Serving as the point of contact for communications with federal agencies related

-- to research security; - 4.
-Assisting institutions with issues associated with the goals of their research security program; and - 5.
+Serving as the point of contact for communications with federal agencies related to research security; - 4.
+Assisting institutions with issues associated with the goals of their research security program; - 5. promoting within the institution an organizational culture of compliance with federal requirements to ensure the institution maintains eligibility for federal funding; and - 6.
 Attending the annual academic security and counter exploitation program seminar offered by Texas A&M University.